makuachteny/Shell-Navigation/processes_and_signals/README.md

-File 1-list_your_processes writes a Bash script that displays a list of currently running processes and must show all processes for all users inclusing those which might not have a TTY and displayed in a user oriented format
+File 2-show_your_bash_pid writes a Bash script that displays lines containing the bash word, thus allowing you to easily get the PID of your Bash process